Moduli Spaces of Positive Curvature Metrics in Dimension Four and Beyond: Proof of Theorem and

+is a weak homotopy equivalence, the same is true for the observer moduli space. \end{proof}

-\begin{rem} We used a numerical invariant arising from the first Pontrjagin class of the vertical tangent bundle to show that the bundle $\CP^2 {\sharp}_\Phi M$ is non-trivial.
-Typical invariants to detect non-triviality of smooth fibre bundles are generalised \emph{Morita-Miller-Mumford} classes associated to characteristic classes.
+\begin{rem} Typical invariants to detect non-triviality of smooth fibre bundles are generalised \emph{Morita-Miller-Mumford} classes associated to characteristic classes.
 They arise by fibre-integrating the given characteristic class of the vertical-tangent bundle, see \cite{Ebert2014GeneralisedMMM} for further details.
 However, for $\CP^2_\Phi := \CP^2{\sharp}_\Phi S^4$, one can determine the cohomology ring explicitly and prove that the Morita-Miller-Mumford classes associated to Pontrjagin classes or Stiefel-Whitney classes agree with the ones of the product $\CP^2 \times \CP^1$.

 To give more details, the Morita-Miller-Mumford class associated to a characteristic class $\xi$ of the bundle $\CP^2 \xrightarrow{\iota} \CP^2_\Phi \xrightarrow{p} \CP^1$ is the unique cohomology class $\kappa_\xi := \kappa_\xi(\CP^2_\Phi)$ such that